yugamsystems/yugamsystems.github.io/content/drafts/article-2026-06-27-why-95-percent-fail.md

-# Why 95% of AI Projects Fail to Generate ROI — And What the 5% Do Differently
+# Organisational Readiness - Why 95% of AI Projects Fail to Generate ROI — And What the 5% Do Differently

 *Published on Yugam | June 2026*